matozqui/Berries_Pricing/README.md

  <img src="/data/02_intermediate/exloratory_analysis/STRAWBERRIES_US_MX_med_boxplot_weeks.png" width="600" />
 </p>

-A bit more noise is being detected compared with Spanish same product.
-Also prices tend to be very high at the beginning of campaigns and then falls sharply but with a seeming rise before the end of campaigns.
-Resulting distribution is not very clear across campaigns but is mostly gaussian with a left peak.
-Not significant correlations appreciated from the ACF and PACF analysis.

 ### 6_3_Blueberries_Spain

+At the beginning of campaign prices tend to be high, falling sharply and increasing at the end of the campaign, forming a bimodal distribution.
+Also there is a strong negative correlation with previous half year periods lags and positive for same periods of past years.
+Not a very clear trend identified but there is a clear normalization of prices as boxplot analysis suggests.
+<br>Blueberry harvest in Spain is usually concentrated between march (week 10) and September (week 36), so it seems to be a strong negative correlation between volume production and prices during the periods analyzed.
 <p float="centre">
   <img src="/data/02_intermediate/exloratory_analysis/BLUEBERRIES_ES_ES_std_distribution.png" width="300" />
   <img src="/data/02_intermediate/exloratory_analysis/BLUEBERRIES_ES_ES_std_acf.png" width="300" />